robabrazado/adventofcode2024/README.md

 ## Day 22: Monkey Market

 I wasn't even going to start a new puzzle today, but the description for part 1 seemed so straightforward that I assumed either part 2 would be way complicated, or else I was fooling myself and part 1 would take forever with a naive implementation.
 I rolled the dice, though, and got part 1 relatively quickly.
 Then, of course, part 2 is *way* more complicated, so I'm not going to try that tonight.
 Until next time, monkeys!

+## Day 23: LAN Party

+I thought I could dash off part 1 real quick over lunch...but it turned out I misunderstood the assignment.
+Just as well...what I wrote was very quick and very ugly, and it didn't work, to boot.
+I'm not even committing it.
+I'll just be coming back to this one later when I have some time, but I'll have to start over.

+[Later] I rewrote part 1, now understanding what was being asked.
+Seems to work well!
+Sadly, it doesn't seem like what I wrote is going to help me with part 2, despite me trying to make it more general use than what they were asking!
+I'll need a new approach to tackle part 2.